ST10303285/City-Services-Hub/README.md

 Minimum Spanning Tree (MST) on the other hand finds the shortest path that connects all related requests without repeating the same routes.
 This helps the municipality see which areas clusters of similar problems, how they can plan routes efficiently and which issues can be handled together.

-## Technologies and Tools Used
-- C# (.NET Framework)
-- Windows Forms (WinForms)
-- Visual Studio 2022
-- Custom Classes for data structures.
-- System.Drawing for form and UI styling.
-- GitHub for version control.

-## Build and Run
-0. Clone the repo from "https://github.com/VCCT-PROG7312-2025-G2/PROG7312_POE_PART1_ST10303285.git"
-1. Launch the application in Visual Studio (C# .NET Windows Forms).
-2. Set the startup project to MunicipalServicesApp.
-3. Run the application (F5 or Ctrl+F5).
-4. The **Main Menu** will appear, access all the features from here.

 ## Changelog from Part 1 & 2 to Past 3
 | Area               | Old version                                  | What changed for Part 3